FCA Forex Brokers

 • Major currency pairs: 1:30 for major currency pairs, such as EUR/USD and USD/JPY.

-• Other currency pairs: 1:20 for minor and exotic currency pairs, such as EUR/GBP and USD/CAD
+• Other currency pairs: 1:20 for minor and exotic currency pairs, such as EUR/GBP and USD/CAD.

 Do UK Traders Pay Taxes?